June-Somsanith/MOSAIC/README.md

 The analytics.py combined our Merging_dataframes.txt and AWG_transcriptomics_sorting_&adapted_IDEP9.3_code.R into a comprehensive script that could handle the merging of datasets along with normalization and PCA in one.

-## 3. Phase 1: Create the application
+## 3. Phase 1: Core Data Infrastructure

 ### 1. Installing dependencies